fleetdm/fleet/handbook/marketing/README.md

 ### Ads
 Fleet uses advertising to spread awareness through a broader audience and foster greater engagement within user communities.
 The more people actively using Fleet, or contributing, the better Fleet will be.

+### Events
+It's important for Fleet to engage at events.
+This provides an opportunity to directly engage with potential users and contributors, build relationships, gather feedback, and create a stronger sense of community and trust.

 ## Responsibilities